Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 **Overkill**: Craft 10 artifacts.
 Unlike the other artifact achievements, this needs a bit more effort, but is easiest to do on this path, as it's practically the objective.
 A list of artifacts can be found on the Wiki: https://tyranny.gamepedia.com/Artifacts.
 Remember that, by now, you'll have carried forward 3 artifacts from previous runs, so this will be even easier.

+**Made To Be Broken**: Break all the Edicts.
+This can be done on the Chorus or Disfavoured path too, but is easiest on this one, as you follow the quest in all areas.
+- Edict of Fire: Broken when destroying the Burning Library.
+- Edict of Stone: Broken when killing Cairn (there's another achievement for it further down).
+- Edict of Storms: Broken either by killing Amelia’s baby or by using the Lore circumvention (The **Lawyered** achievement described previously).

 #### Third Run - 2nd Act Achievements

+Note: You don't need to make any particular choices on the Anarchy run - you can go anywhere you like.

 **Taking a Stand**: Claim Sentinel Keep for yourself.
 This can only be done on this path, but there's no breadcrumb quest to lead you there.
 If you travel there on your own accord, you'll be able to lay claim to it.